LUDINGTON OFFSHORE CLASSIC GENERAL RULES

 COMMUNICATION – All participants must monitor Channel 68 at all times.
 Important tournament information will be broadcast on this channel.
 Please restrict communication to vital tournament communication only.
 Participants who miss these announcements will still be held liable.

-- Open communication is allowed in the Offshore Classic Ruboy Thursday, Ladies and Kids Friday, and Weekend Pro-Am tournaments.
+- Open communication is allowed in the Big Boys Tournament, Ruboy Thursday, Ladies and Kids Friday, and weekend Pro-Am tournaments.